Tshepiso37/CMPG323-Project3-25431285/README.md

 - Controller Method Index
    The Index method in the controller uses the 'ProductRepository' to retrieve and display product data.

--IGenericRepository Interface
+- IGenericRepository Interface
    The Generic repository interface with common data access methods.
    - The Methods in this Class do the following:
      - GetById(int id): Retrieves an entity by its unique identifier.
      - GetAll(): Retrieves all entities of a given type.